 Alright, so we’ve looked at the simple answer to the question, but (as ever) there are complexities to choosing which type of V.A. is best for you.

-Lots of V.A.s will tell you that you get what you pay for, and that going for the bottom level V.A., the ones whose prices we simply can’t match as they fall below minimum wage, will bring you only tears, but I don’t think that’s necessarily the case.
+Lots of V.A.s will tell you that you get what you pay for, and that going for the budget level V.A., the one whose prices we simply can’t match as they fall below minimum wage, will bring you only tears.

 I buy all three brands of ketchup, because there’s a time and a place for each, and the same can be said of V.A.s.

-I get the cheapest, white-label brand when one of my kids has a birthday party and we’re doing something like burgers or hot dogs.
-Yes, the quality of ketchup isn’t as good, but I have to cater for twenty screaming five year olds, and they’re going to be so hopped up on sugar and dinosaur games that they won’t notice the difference, whereas my wallet will.
+I get the cheapest brand when one of my kids has a birthday party and we’re doing something like burgers or hot dogs.
+Yes, the quality of ketchup isn’t as good, but I have to cater for twenty screaming five-year-olds, and they’re going to be so hopped up on sugar and dinosaur games that they won’t notice the difference, whereas my wallet will.

 Similarly, when you go for the cheapest hire of V.A. you are making a trade-off.
-There are likely to be issues with communication, both due to the time difference and the fact that the V.A. is likely to speak English as a second language, so things will, as a matter of course, get lost in translation.
-Because of this the quality of work is not likely to be as high.
+There are going to be issues with communication, both due to the time difference and the fact that the V.A. is likely to speak English as a second language, so things will, as a matter of course, get lost in translation.

 But there are times when this trade-off is fine.
-If you have a big bulk of simple work to be done such as data entry into a spreadsheet which is just a case of copy-pasting, or you just need someone to send out template emails based on a few key words – or you simply want someone to act as a phone answering and message taking service, Guru.com or similar could well be the place to look.
+If you have a big bulk of simple work to be done such as data entry into a spreadsheet which is just a case of copy-pasting, or you just need someone to send out template emails based on a few keywords – or you simply want someone to act as a phone answering and message taking service, Fiverr or similar could well be the place to look.

-The ketchup brand I mostly get is the supermarket’s mid brand.
-It’s great for the every-day, and although it costs more than the white-label it tastes better.
+The ketchup brand I mostly get is the supermarket’s mid-brand.
+It’s great for the every-day, and although it costs more than the own brand, it tastes better.
 I use it as a dip and in recipes, and it does really well for both.
 Yum.